ersaree/3DFP/README.md

 Currently, I can show lights and use colors as indictors if for instance a window is open.
 There are also signs to display for instance the current temperature or other info for a room.
 See a live beta demo here. https://tjntomas.github.io/3DFP/

+Feel free to leave a message in issues if you are interested in helping out.

 ![HADashboard-widgets](https://github.com/tjntomas/3DFP/blob/main/img/3dfp.jpg?raw=true)